 - To provide you with the services you have requested (such as renewing membership or registering for an event), as well as information related to those services (such as reminders to renew your membership, updated information about an event you have registered to attend).

 - Marketing, promotions, notification of events, workshops and training sessions run by CharityComms and occasionally selected partners (within our own communications).
-We never share your information with any third-party organisations.
+We never share your information with any third-party organisations for marketing purposes.

 - To improve our understanding of how our website is used so that we can provide a better service to our members and any non-members who visit us.